xak/zackfrazier/README.md

 Run
 > npm install

-Then
+Then (... still figuring out how to sequence tasks)
 > gulp build

 Lastly
 > gulp
-_Still figuring out how to sequence tasks_

 ## 2015-04-13